 If you are interested in joining the effort to save these outdoor museums as a NSCC member, Sign up here for membership information.

 The City of Norfolk considers all monuments, statues, mausoleums, and tombs placed within its historic municipal cemeteries to be private property.
 Therefore, there is no funding to maintain and/or repair these objects of cultural heritage, art, and history.
 Friends and families of the long deceased have moved on or passed away so the option of contacting them in hopes of restorative funding is not a viable one.
 The community must come together to save these objects and artifacts that make up the cultural landscapes that are Norfolk's historic municipal cemeteries.
 Your donation goes directly to active, ongoing conservation and advocacy efforts.

 One such project is the restoration of the John H. and Martha Core Mausoleum.
-The Core, as it is affectionately known by local cemetery enthusiasts, is in grave danger of collapsing if its water drainage system is not repaired.
-The drains placed on the roof of the mausoleum in 1919 have ceased to function and acid rain is leaching the minerals out of the granite of both the exterior supporting columns and the interior walls.
+The Core, as it is affectionately known by local cemetery enthusiasts, is in need of repair of its water drainage system.
+The drains placed on the roof of the mausoleum in 1919 have ceased to function and acid rain is leaching the minerals out of the granite of both the ex-terior supporting columns and the interior walls.
 The estimated cost to repair the drainage system is $13,000.
 This does not include restoration of the damage that has already been wrought.